trane-project/trane-project.github.io/src/concepts.md

 This section describes the ideas behind Trane and its design.

+### Mastery Learning

+Mastery learning states that students must achieve a level of mastery in a skill before moving on to learning the skills which depend on the current skill.
+Conversely, students must sufficiently master all the dependencies of a skill before they can learn it.

+Trane applies mastery learning by preventing the user from moving on to the dependents of a unit until the material in the unit is sufficiently mastered.
+It also excludes units whose dependencies have not been fully met.
+Otherwise, a user might be presented with material that lies outside their current abilities and become frustrated.
+If a user's performance on a previously mastered unit degrades, Trane will ensure that the unit is mastered again before showing any of its dependents.

 ### Spaced Repetition

 Spaced repetition is a long-established way to efficiently memorize new information and to transfer that information to long-term memory.
+When a concept or skill is first introduced, it is presented more frequently.
+Progressively, as the student gains mastery of it, the frequency is reduced, although mastered exercises are still shown from time to time for review and maintenance.

 Trane applies spaced repetition to exercises that require memorization (e.g., recalling the notes in the chord A7) and to those which require mastery of an action (e.g., playing a section of a song).
 The space repetition algorithm in Trane is fairly simple and relies on computing a score for a given exercise based on previous trials rather than computing the optimal time at which the exercise needs to be presented again.
-This will most likely result in exercises being presented more often than they would in other spaced repetition software.
-Trane is not focused on memorization but on the repetition of individual skills until they are mastered, so I do not believe this to be a problem.

-### Mastery Learning

-Mastery learning states that students must achieve a level of mastery in a skill before moving on to learning the skills which depend on the current skill.

-Trane applies mastery learning by preventing the user from moving on to the dependents of a unit until the material in the unit is sufficiently mastered.
-It also excludes units whose dependencies have not been fully met.
-Otherwise, a user might be presented with material that lies too outside their current abilities and become frustrated.
-If a user's performance on a previously mastered unit degrades, Trane will make the user practice the material until it is mastered again.

 ### Chunking

-Chunking consists of breaking up a complex skill into smaller components that can be practiced independently.
+Chunking consists of breaking up a complex skill into smaller components that can be practiced independently, before the individual components are combined in more complex skills.

 Trane applies chunking by allowing users to define lessons and courses with arbitrary dependency relationships.
 For example, learning to improvise over chord progressions might be broken into units to learn the notes in each chord, learn the fingerings of each chord, or improvise over single chords.
 The user can then define a unit that exercises the union of all the previous skills and claim the other lessons as a dependency.

+## Interleaving

+Interleaving is the practice of mixing up the order in which skills are presented, instead of showing consecutive exercises that test the same or similar skills.
+This strategy has been shown to lead to improved retention and recall of the material.

+Trane applies interleaving as follows.
+In the first phase of computing a batch of exercises to study, Trane randomly selects branches of the dependency graph when searching for exercises that the student is allowed to practice.
+In the second phase, which consists of reducing the exercises found in the first phase into the final batch, Trane randomly selects which exercises to include in the batch.
+The probability of an exercise being included in the batch is weighted based on a number of factors, such as the exercise's score, the depth of the exercise within the dependency graph, and the number of times it has been shown in the same session.

+## Mixed Difficulties

+Similar to interleaving, mixed difficulties consists of mixing exercises of different difficulty when presenting them to the student.
+This strategy is meant to avoid showing too many easy exercises, which would bore the student and slow progress on more relevant exercises, or too many hard exercises, which would frustrate the student and lead to a loss of motivation.

+Trane applies mixed difficulties by selecting exercises from a range of difficulties.
+In the second phase outlined in the previous section, Trane groups exercises into buckets based on some ranges difficulties, and selects a fixed percentage from each bucket.
+A small percentage of the exercises will be selected from the easiest and hardest buckets, while the majority will be from one of the buckets in the middle.